Tudat/tudat/_sources/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst.txt

         .. code-block:: cpp

             TranslationalStatePropagatorSettings<StateScalarType>( centralBodies,
                                                                    accelerationsMap,
                                                                    bodiesToIntegrate,
                                                                    initialBodyStates,
                                                                    terminationSettings,
                                                                    propagator,
                                                                    dependentVariablesToSave )

         where:

         - :literal:`terminationSettings`

             :literal:`boost::shared_ptr< PropagationTerminationSettings >` that defines the termination settings of the propagation.
 This is the fifth argument and replaces the :literal:`endTime` in the default constructor.
+See the tutorial on :class:`PropagationTerminationSettings` for more details on this class.

 .. class:: RotationalStatePropagatorSettings